 The penalty for late filing of TDS return:

 - Penalty (Sec 234E): Deductor will be liable to pay the way of fee Rs.200 per day till the failure to pay TDS continues.
-However, penalty should not exceed the amount of TDS for which statement was required to be filed.
+However, the penalty should not exceed the amount of TDS for which statement was required to be filed.

 - Penalty (Sec 271H): Assessing officer may direct a person who fails to file the statement of TDS within due date to pay penalty minimum of Rs.10,000 which may be extended to Rs.1,00,000.